Enhanced design consistency & navigation for Royal Mail’s digital experience.

 Outcome

-The final design included:
+Final design features included:

-• A fully optimised mobile experience with fully responsive elements.
+• A fully responsive mobile experience

-• Enhanced search functionality with automated suggestions.
+• Enhanced search functionality with suggestions

 Key learnings

-• Prioritising users leads to better engagement.
+• Prioritizing users leads to stronger engagement.

 Previous